The MISSION of the Fiber Arts & Yarn Show is to showcase the use of natural colored animal fibers.

 With the new space arrangements, the Contest will be much more visible to the audience.
 BSG is very excited to host these amazing spinners and weavers!

 Laura Macagno-Shang will make announcements, demonstrate and explain the competition to the public.
-The team areas will be marked.
-You will also receive a wristband that allows you to have snacks and beverages in the building during the contest.
+The team areas will be

 The judging will be at 2 p.m. sharp.
 Ribbons will be awarded directly afterwards.
 We would like very much to have the shawls on display in the Fiber Arts Competition when they are completed.